johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: false
   final: true
   lyric: |
+    If you want, I'll go with you on a journey
   commentary: |
     Soft, breathy vocals and a floating melody come together to create this perfectly pleasant song that I suspect most people will forget; it’s nothing special.